hirosystems/docs/docs/get-started/transactions.md

 ### Attributes

 Each transaction includes a field that describes zero or more post-conditions that must all be true when the transaction finishes running.
-The post-condition describes only properties of the owner of the asset before the transaction happend.
+The post-condition describes only properties of the owner of the asset before the transaction happened.
 For a transfer transaction, the post-condition is about the sender, for a burn transaction, the post-condition is about the previous owner.
 A post-condition includes the following information:

 | **Attribute**                                                        | **Sample**                                  | **Description**                                                                                  |
 | -------------------------------------------------------------------- | ------------------------------------------- | ------------------------------------------------------------------------------------------------ |